Food sovereignty

-Produce from a garden in Rosebud Indian Reservation, South Dakota in 2019.
+Rosebud Reservation Harvest Produce from a garden in Rosebud Indian Reservation, South Dakota in 2019.

-Food sovereignty is a food system in which the people who produce, distribute, and consume food also control the mechanisms and policies of food production and distribution.
-This stands in contrast to the present corporate food regime, in which corporations and market institutions control the global food system.
-Food sovereignty emphasizes local food economies, sustainable food availability, and centers culturally appropriate foods and practices.
-Changing climates and disrupted foodways disproportionately impact indigenous populations and their access to traditional food sources while contributing to higher rates of certain diseases; for this reason, food sovereignty centers indigenous peoples.
-These needs have been addressed in recent years by several international organizations, including the United Nations, with several countries adopting food sovereignty policies into law.
-Critics of food sovereignty activism believe that the system is founded on inaccurate baseline assumptions, disregards the origins of the targeted problems, and is plagued by a lack of consensus for proposed solutions.
+Food sovereignty is the idea that people should have control over their own food systems, including how food is produced, distributed, and consumed.
+It focuses on local control, sustainability, and culturally appropriate food practices, especially for small-scale farmers and Indigenous communities.
+Food sovereignty is often compared to food security, but the two are different.
+While food security focuses on access to enough food, food sovereignty focuses on who controls the food system and how that food is produced.
+The concept is also closely tied to global political and economic systems, as it challenges corporate control over agriculture and promotes more equitable distribution of resources.

+This also includes key areas such as Indigenous food sovereignty global policies, and criticisms of the movement.
+Indigenous communities are especially impacted due to historical disruptions of their food systems through colonization, which has led to long-term health and economic consequences.
+Food sovereignty has been adopted into policies in several countries, showing its growing influence globally.

 Definition

 The term "food sovereignty" was first coined in 1996 by members of Via Campesina, an international farmers' organisation, and later adopted by several international organisations, including the World Bank and United Nations.
 In 2007, the "Declaration of Nyéléni" provided a definition which was adopted by 80 countries; in 2011 it was further refined by countries in Europe.
 As of 2020, at least seven countries had integrated food sovereignty into their constitutions and laws.

+Unlike traditional approaches to food systems, food sovereignty emphasizes local decision-making, environmental sustainability, and cultural relevance.
+It also highlights the importance of farmer autonomy and equitable access to land and resources.